googleapis/google-cloud-java/docs/client_retries.md

 ## FAQ
 ### I expected X retry attempts, but it attempted Y times
-Unless you explicitly specify the number of max attempts (along with disabling the timeout configurations), you will not consistently see the same number of retry attempts made.
+Unless you explicitly specify the number of max attempts (along with disabling the timeout configurations), you may not consistently see the same number of retry attempts made.
 [Jitter's](#jitter) random values for RPC delay make it difficult predict when the request is actually sent.
-You should only expect that retries attempts are made and have no expectations of when the retry attempts are made.

 ### The RPC returned a failure before the Total Timeout value was reached
 The retry algorithm will calculate the jittered retry delay value during each retry attempt.
 The calculated retry delay will be scheduled to run in the future (i.e. `currentTime() + jitteredRetryDelay`).
-If that attempt's scheduled attempt exceeds the total timeout, the "final" retry attempt will not be made.
+If that attempt's scheduled attempt time exceeds the total timeout, the "final" retry attempt will not be made.

 See this [example](#example-1) as an example of this behavior.